 Zeotap then stores these scores as edge metadata as shown in this example:

 Zeotap also has across-graph traversals.
 This is where, beyond their own data, they may also search through third party partner data stored in separate graph databases.
-Zeotap is able to save this 3rd party data as separate keyspaces in Scylla.
+Zeotap is able to save this 3rd party data as separate keyspaces in ScyllaDB.
 Queries against these are chained together not in the database, but instead on the application layer.